jqwik-team/jqwik-samples/jqwik-spring-boot-gradle/README.md

-# jqwik-starter-gradle
+# jqwik-spring-boot-gradle

-Simple examples of how to use [jqwik](https://jqwik.net) with Gradle.
+Simple examples of how to use [jqwik](https://jqwik.net) with Gradle for a Spring Boot Application.

-It also uses [AssertJ](https://joel-costigliola.github.io/assertj/) but any Assertion library (including JUnit Jupiter) will do.

 ## Running tests